MclPio/odinbook/README.md

 ## TODO
 * Notifications for each new follow, comment
 * stimulus components: character counter, Stimulus Timeago (better date format?), need a modal for the notifications as it is annoying and moves content.

-## EXTRA TODO
 * Add Posts Comments Likes Menu on user profile.

-## Featured Bugs
-* Weird turbo bug where a form is generated in a different way when replying for the second time